Mahik99/CFG-web-development/README.md

 HTML: For the structure and layout of the site.

-CSS: For styling and design to ensure compatibility across devices.
+CSS: For styling and design to make our website visually appealing.

 JavaScript: To enable dynamic elements, such as like and dislike buttons and personalised form submission.